SonnenladenGmbH/APsystems-EZ1-API-HomeAssistant/README.md

 # APsystems EZ1 - Home Assistant Integration

 ## Overview
 - The APsystems EZ1 Home Assistant Integration can be used to interact with APsystems EZ1 Microinverters.
-It provides a convenient way to communicate with the microinverter over your **local network**, allowing you to read and set various device parameters like power status, alarm information, device information, and power limits and use those for automations.
+It provides a convenient way to communicate with the microinverter over your **local network** allowing you to read and set various device parameters like power status, alarm information, device information, and power limits and use those for automation.
 - This Home Assistant Integration is **based on our APsystems API library** which you can find here: https://github.com/SonnenladenGmbH/APsystems-EZ1-API
 ---

 ## About Sonnenladen GmbH
 This HA integration is published, maintained, and developed by Sonnenladen GmbH.
 Our collaboration with the APsystems R&D Team has been instrumental in making this API a reality.
 At Sonnenladen GmbH, we are committed to providing top-notch solar energy solutions and are excited to offer this library to enhance the experience of using APsystems inverters.

 ## Purchase APsystems Inverters
 For those interested in purchasing APsystems inverters, please visit our German online shop at [Sonnenladen](https://www.sonnenladen.de/).
 We offer a range of APsystems products, backed by our expertise in solar energy solutions.